CocoXu08/natural-outages-impact/README.md

 ## Baseline Model
-I built a linear regression model as a baseline to predict the **percentage of customers affected** (`PCT_CUSTOMERS_AFFECTED`) during a power outage.
+We built a linear regression model as a baseline to predict the **percentage of customers affected** (`PCT_CUSTOMERS_AFFECTED`) during a power outage.
 The goal of this step is to establish a simple, interpretable benchmark that can later be improved upon using more complex features and models.

 **Features Used**